 The Settings > Swap Device page (previously called Swap Apps Device) allows you to replace references to one device in all apps with references to another device.
-The most common use is to replace a defective device with a newly paired device in all apps without needing to manually remove the old selection and re-select the new device in all apps that reference the original device.
+The most common use case is replacing a defective device with a newly added device in all apps without needing to manually remove the old selection and re-select the new device in all apps that reference the original device.

 ¶ Notes and Tips